zainaboladiti/zainaboladiti.github.io/_posts/2025-11-20-api-security-fundamentals.md

 Application Programming Interface (APIs) are modern applications backbone, they connect mobile apps to servers and allow third-party services integration.
 However, the connectivity comes with a significant challenge that makes APIs prime targets for attackers.

-## Why APIs Are Under Attack

-Unlike traditional web applications, APIs are designed to be discoverable and accessible.
-This makes them easy targets.
-Attackers systematically search for flaws in API implementations—excessive permissions, logic errors, or endpoints that return too much information.
-Once discovered, these vulnerabilities can be exploited to cause serious damage.
+Unlike traditional web applications, APIs are designed to be discoverable and accessible which makes them easy targets.
 The attack pattern differs from conventional security threats.
 Rather than following a complex kill chain, API attacks are often straightforward: find a vulnerability, exploit it, cause a breach.
 This simplicity makes API security testing absolutely critical.

 ## Understanding Common API Vulnerabilities